bioinfomics-unipd/DIGIMON-16S/README.md

 ## Output
 The software is designed to give only one output:
 - `<first5lettersofgenome>_16s.fasta`
-  It's a fasta file obtained for each input genome containing the extracted aligned 16S sequences and the fasta IDs. _IS IT CORRECT? _
+  It's a fasta file obtained for each input genome containing the extracted aligned 16S sequences and the fasta IDs.
-_MAYBE WE SHOULD PUT s IN CAPITAL LETTER _

 ## Authors information